Azure/AzureStack-Tools/CapacityManagement/DashboardGenerator/README.md

 - Generate multiple json files representing different volume types.

 ### Prerequisite
-- Log in AzureRm account using Azure Stack Admin user.
+- Login to the Azure Stack Hub Admin ARM Endpoint using either AzureRM or Az module.

 ### Usage
 1. Execute Create-AzSStorageDashboard.ps1 with needed parameters.
-2. Upload json generated on dashboard.
+2. Upload json generated on Admin Portal dashboard, this has to be done on a per user basis.

 ### Add new metrics
 Change ps1 file.
 Adapt function Initialize-TilePsCustomObject and Get-TilePsCustomObject, then register in initialized variable metricTypes.